hitesh-yadav2801/matchmaking_algorithm/README.md

 }
 ```

-### Task Description
-1. Implement the matching algorithm in `app/matching/algorithm.py`
-2. The algorithm should:
-   - Calculate compatibility scores between users
-   - Consider factors like common interests, hobbies, education level, etc.
-   - Return ranked pairs of users with their compatibility scores
-3. Expose the functionality through FastAPI endpoints

 ### API Endpoints
 Implement the following endpoints:
 - `POST /api/v1/match`: Generate matches for a given user
 - `GET /api/v1/compatibility/{user_id1}/{user_id2}`: Get compatibility score for two users

-## Submission Requirements

-### Format
-Submit your solution as a ZIP file containing:
-1. All source code
-2. Requirements file
-3. Documentation (PDF format) explaining:
-   - Your algorithm's approach
-   - Scoring methodology
-   - Trade-offs and decisions made
-   - Potential improvements
-   - Setup and running instructions
-4. Virtual Environment should not be included in the ZIP file

-### Documentation Structure
-Your documentation should include:
-1. **Algorithm Overview**
-   - Explanation of your matching logic
-   - Factors considered and their weights
-   - Mathematical formulas (if any)

-2. **Technical Implementation**
-   - Code structure
-   - Libraries used and why
-   - Performance considerations

-3. **Future Improvements**
-   - What would you do differently with more time?
-   - Scalability considerations
-   - Additional features

-### Evaluation Criteria
-Your submission will be evaluated based on:
-1. Code quality and organization
-2. Algorithm effectiveness and creativity
-3. Documentation clarity
-4. Performance and scalability considerations
-5. Error handling and edge cases

 ## Getting Started
 1. Clone this template